Welcome to MorganTech,

 Sometime in the mid 1980’s, computers started becoming more powerful and graphic packages were being developed.
 This was about the time we started using computer graphics in my wood shop.
 Wood Forms was a custom furniture shop where I constructed projects for interior designers and architects.
 My 3D renderings became very popular with our clients, once approved they were converted into CAD drawings that we used for building our projects.

-As of January 2018 we are now listing all of our shops on one site, allowing for easy navigation and shopping.
 If you have read about the Depron shortage, it is true.
 Selit, the manufacturer of Depron brand foam, has communicated their intentions to quit supplying the hobby industry with consistent, high quality foam.
 My supplier has limited cases of Depron left, it’s hard to tell how long it will last but our days are numbered.

 If you have any feedback or questions about this site, you can contact me here.